Roque Dalton: Assassination by the ERP

-Once an active member in ERP, Dalton stressed the importance of establishing bonds with the organizations from civil society.
+Once an active member in ERP, Dalton stressed the importance of establishing bonds with organizations from civil society.
 Some of the other members of ERP disagreed with him.
 They accused him of trying to divide the organization.
-This group, whose most internationally known leader was Joaquín Villalobos ("Atilio"), allegedly condemned him to death on 10 May 1975, only four days before Roque was to turn 40.
-Therefore, Dalton's literary production stopped when a group of commandos, whose members were Villalobos and Jorge Melendez (nom de guerre 'Jonas') ended his life.
+This group, whose most internationally known leader was Joaquín Villalobos ("Atilio"), allegedly condemned him to death on 10 May 1975, four days before Roque was to turn 40.
+Therefore, Dalton's literary production stopped when a group of commandos, whose members were Villalobos and Jorge Meléndez (nom de guerre 'Jonas') ended his life.
 This commando was sent by Edgar Alejandro Rivas Mira.
-Roque was shot to death in a house in the Santa Anita neighbourhood in San Salvador city.
-There were possibly others involved in his execution, but these are the ones still alive today: Villalobos settled in Great Britain; Melendez is an MP for San Salvador City for FMLN and Rivas Mira hides behind plastic surgeries, which were paid with money obtained from the kidnapping and murder of the multi-millionaire Roberto Poma.
+Roque was shot to death in a house in the Santa Anita neighbourhood in San Salvador.
+There were possibly others involved in his execution, but these are the ones still alive today: Villalobos settled in Great Britain; Meléndez was an MP for San Salvador for the FMLN, and Rivas Mira hides behind plastic surgeries, which were paid with money obtained from the kidnapping and murder of the multi-millionaire Roberto Poma.
 The most commonly accepted version of facts suggests that Dalton was "mistakenly accused" of operating as an agent for the CIA, the reason for which he was executed.

 In 1975, he was back in El Salvador working in the underground.
 This was a difficult time for the revolutionary movement, and Dalton's own organization, the ERP, was torn by a bitter factional fight.
 Dalton criticized the organization's military adventurism and argued the need to build a mass base.
 Under circumstances that still remain obscure, he was accused of complicity with the CIA and assassinated by members of a rival faction of the ERP.

-The reason was that many things he was privy to were subsequently known by the government, and by implication the CIA.
-It is commonly suggested. that someone Roque knew and confided in, was an "oreja" (ear, or CIA spy/informant) and this is how confidential information was being discovered.
-Both the FPL and ERP were founding organizations of a united guerrilla front known as FMLN.